Google Maps now shows you nearby Lime scooters, bikes, and e-bikes

 This is a big win for Lime, giving it exposure over all its competitors in the crowded scooter startup war.
 Lime should enjoy the lead for as long as it lasts — Google Maps added Uber integration in May 2014 and started adding alternatives a couple years later.

 That said, Lyft shouldn’t get too comfortable with the Google Maps integration.
-In January 2017, Google updated Maps with the ability to hail an Uber without leaving the app.
+In January 2017, Google updated Maps by giving users the ability to hail an Uber without leaving the app.
 In June 2018, Google Maps removed the functionality without explanation: “You can no longer book Uber rides directly in Google Maps.”

-That is probably where Google wants to draw the line, regardless of how much it has invested in transportation companies (Alphabet has backed Uber and Lyft as well).
-Google Maps can show you your various transportation options and information about them, but you’ll still have to open the corresponding app to book.
+That is probably where Google wants to draw the line, regardless of how much it has invested in transportation companies (Alphabet has backed Uber, and Lyft as well).
+Google Maps can show you your various transportation options and information about them, but you’ll still have to open the corresponding app to book a ride.